semaphoreci/semaphore/docs/docs/using-semaphore/organizations.md

 - a billing plan
 - one or more owners
 - users and groups with [role-based permissions](./rbac)
-- a dedicated URL, for example `https://my-org.semaphoreci.com`
+- a dedicated URL, for example, `https://my-org.semaphoreci.com`

 ## How to change organizations {#org-selection}